Furious fans rally to Megan Thee Stallion after breakup with Klay Thompson

 And above a report about President Donald Trump’s evacuation from the White House Correspondents’ Dinner, one user responded: “nobody gives a sh** rn we’re all concerned about megan.”

-Offline, after the breakup announcement, fans cheered extra hard following Megan’s performance in “Moulin Rouge!” on Broadway.
+Offline, after the breakup announcement, fans cheered extra hard following Megan’s Saturday night performance in “Moulin Rouge!”
 As screams of “we love you” rose from the crowd, the rapper turned to wipe away tears.

 For fans who see Megan as a voice of power and possibility, her breakup and the accompanying accusations provided further proof of dating’s futility.
 If people won’t even treat Megan Thee Stallion right, what chance does anyone else have?